 Monster math games [Read more…]

 In our house we like math games, that make learning how to count, add and times table fun!
 We also love colour, art, patterns and pictures, so these stamping activities are a great way to create and enjoy whilst working on important math principles.
 Here’s how we took over the kitchen table with some stamping patterns.

-Math games :: stamping patterns Read more »
+Math games using stamps :: repeating patterns activity

 I’m working with 3M today, to showcase some of the fun you can have with their super sticky Post-it Notes.
 Here’s some hands-on math games you can try, exploring shape, size, patterns and scale, with some art and imaginary play thrown in for good measure too!